MeowSpark/gooey/README.md

 - Clean up general UX issues ([rbxpm's GitHub already has various examples](https://github.com/UpliftGames/Wally/issues)).
 	- Support Git normally, regardless of configuration (config type, auth type, etc.)
 	- UX Behavior issues
+- Support for Luau packages outside of Roblox (New name?)
 ### Why?
 I have started this fork, because of some of the above issues.
 Many of which, I continuously run into.
 A simple easy-to-use solution is important to me, so running various patches after installing/updating rbxpm packages is getting unreasonable.